laurensterhoeven/ws_do_hierarchy/Hierarchy_a_natural_order.md

 ### Structure
 1. Definition of hierarchy
-1. Areas of hierarchies
+1. Types of hierarchies
+1. Dominance hierarchy
 1. Examples of hierarchies in nature
-1. Shallow and steep hierarchies
 1. Examples of hierarchic systems in humans
 1. Parallels in humans & nature
 1. Advantages and disadvantages of hierarchic systems